Optimal inference in a class of regression models: Additional details for

 Translation invariance leads to a direct relation between optimal CIs and tests.
 In general, it can be seen from Lemma~\ref{convex_testing_lemma} that the test that rejects $L_0$ when $L_0\notin \hor{\hat{c}_{\alpha,\delta,\mathcal{F},\mathcal{G}},\infty}$ is minimax for $H_0:Lf\le L_0$ and $f\in\mathcal{F}$ against $H_1:Lf\ge L_0+\omega(\delta;\mathcal{F},\mathcal{G})$ and $f\in\mathcal{G}$, where $L_0=Lf_{\delta}^*$.
 If both $\mathcal{F}$ and $\mathcal{G}$ are translation invariant, $f_{\delta}^*+c\iota$ and $g_{\delta}^{*}+c\iota$ achieve the ordered modulus for any $c\in\mathbb{R}$, so that, varying $c$, this test can be seen to be minimax for any $L_0$.
 Thus, under translation invariance, the CI in Theorem~\ref{th:one_sided_minimax_thm} inverts minimax one sided tests with distance to the null given by $\omega(\delta)$ (in general, the test based on the CI in Theorem~\ref{th:one_sided_minimax_thm} is minimax only when $L_0=Lf_{\delta}^*$).

-In the case where the modulus is not differentiable at some $\delta$, the CIs defined in Sections~\ref{sec:onesided-cis} and~\ref{sec:two-sided-cis_main} are valid with $\omega'(\delta,\mathcal{F},\mathcal{G})$ given by any element of the superdifferential, so long as the same element of the superdifferential is used throughout the formula (in particular, the same element used in the estimator~\eqref{eq:Ldelta_eq} must be used in the worst-case bias formula~\eqref{eq:maxbias-minbias}).
+If the modulus is not differentiable at some $\delta$, the CIs defined in \Cref{sec:onesided-cis,sec:two-sided-cis_main} are valid with $\omega'(\delta,\mathcal{F},\mathcal{G})$ given by any element of the superdifferential, so long as the same element of the superdifferential is used throughout the formula (in particular, the same element used in the estimator~\eqref{eq:Ldelta_eq} must be used in the worst-case bias formula~\eqref{eq:maxbias-minbias}).
 For the one-sided CI, Theorem~\ref{th:one_side_adapt_thm} applies regardless of which element of the superdifferential is used.
-In the two-sided case, when computing the optimal fixed-length affine CI described in Section~\ref{sec:two-sided-cis_main}, the only additional detail in the case where the modulus is not everywhere differentiable is that one optimizes the half-length over both $\delta$ and over elements in the superdifferential.
+In the two-sided case, when computing the optimal fixed-length affine CI described in \Cref{sec:two-sided-cis_main}, the only additional detail in the case where the modulus is not everywhere differentiable is that one optimizes the half-length over both $\delta$ and over elements in the superdifferential.